 Kwa Mai-Mai Traditional Healers Market which is said to be one of the oldest in the city.
 Visitors may encounter Sangomas (traditional healers) at the market, and will also see various animal parts, used as traditional medicine (or “muti”), at stalls.
 But there are also more conventional items on offer, including traditional clothing and accompaniments;

-(vi) The Collectors Treasure
+(vi) The Collectors Treasury

 *The largest second hand bookstore in the Southern hemisphere.
 There are books stacked everywhere, plus LP records, sheet music, maps, porcelain and postcards.
 You get time to get lost and wonder!